kaitlynbresnan/Fine-Diners/docs/performance_writeup.md

 | Owner Replies | 20,000 |
 | Saved Restaurants | 20,000 |
 | Total | 1,000,000 |

+We chose this distribution because a restaurant review platform will naturally contain far more reviews than restaurants.
+A restaurant may receive hundreds or thousands of reviews, making the reviews table the largest and fastest growing table in the system.

+The Review Reports table contains fewer rows because only a small percentage of reviews are reported by users.
+Similarly, the Owner Replies table contains fewer rows because restaurant owners don't respond to every review.
+The Saved Restaurants table is also relatively small because users typically browse many restaurants but save only a subset of them for future reference.

+This distribution creates a realistic workload for a restaurant review service while also providing sufficient data to test search queries, joins, aggregations, and more.

 # Performance Results of Hitting Endpoints